Responsible Mineral Sourcing

 Projectors

-Epson Precision (Thailand) Ltd. Thailand Device Products
+Epson Precision (Thailand) Ltd. Thailand Device products Conformant

-Epson Precision Suzhou Co.
-China Device Products
+Epson Precision Suzhou Co., Ltd. China Device products Conformant

 Participants shall adopt a policy and exercise due diligence on the source and chain of custody of the tantalum, tin, tungsten, gold, and cobalt in the products they manufacture to reasonably assure that they are sourced in a way consistent with the Organization for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas or an equivalent and recognized due diligence framework.